Nalha/shortr/README.md

 An url shortener app made by Jesper Håsteen as a demo project.

-### Build & run the application
+### Build & Run the application
 ```shell script
 $ ./mvnw spring-boot:run
 ```
-This builds and starts the application on port 8080 and an embedded mongoDB on port 12345.
-Replace URL/port in `src/main/resources/application.yml` and change scope of the `de.flapdoodle.embed.mongo` dependency in `pom.xml` if you wish to use another mongoDB server.

-#### Build and test
+Requires port 8080 to be free, uses embedded mongodb to run standalone without any additional configuration.

+#### Run tests
 This will build and run all unit and integration tests.
 ```shell script
 $ ./mvnw clean verify